OmarAtef0/Fourier-Transform-Mixer/README.md

 ## Overview

-**Fourier Fusion Studio** is an advanced desktop application meticulously designed to demonstrate the intricate interplay between magnitude and phase components in signals, with a particular emphasis on frequency contributions.
+**Fourier Fusion Lab** is an advanced desktop application meticulously designed to demonstrate the intricate interplay between magnitude and phase components in signals, with a particular emphasis on frequency contributions.
 This software focuses on 2D signals (images), but the concepts apply to any type of signal.
 The program provides a feature-rich environment for viewing, customizing, and mixing grayscale images.

 ## Features